Does HVAC Bring in Fresh Air?

 How Does Fresh Air Get Inside?

-If fresh air is getting inside of your building, it is likely not the result of any mechanical process of the HVAC system.
+It used be that, if fresh air is getting inside of your building, it was likely through unwanted air leakage – and not the result of any mechanical process of the HVAC system.

 The Environmental Protection Agency lists the following as common ways that exterior air can enter a building:

-• Mechanical means: This may result from an outdoor-vented fan that is used to remove air from a single room, such as a deodorizing fan in the bathroom or a smoke-removing fan in the kitchen.
+- Mechanical means: This may result unintentionally from a back-drafting outdoor-vented fan that is used to remove air from a single room, such as an exhaust fan in the bathroom.
+Or else, this can be intentional, through an intake setup built into your HVAC system.

-While most HVAC systems will not bring fresh air into a building, the EPA notes that some HVAC systems will use outdoor air as part of the heating and cooling process.
+While some HVAC systems will not bring fresh air into a building, other HVAC systems will use outdoor air as part of the heating and cooling process.

 In fact, these types of units are gaining in popularity, as there are some environmentally-friendly benefits associated with dual indoor and outdoor ventilation units.

-Known as dedicated outdoor air systems (DOAS), DOAS systems will use parallel ventilation of indoor and outdoor units to circulate air into and out of your home.
+Known as dedicated outdoor air systems (DOAS), DOAS systems will use parallel ventilation of indoor and outdoor units to circulate air into and out of a building.

-This process will introduce fresh air into your home through mechanical means and can be accomplished through one of two methods:
+This process will introduce fresh air into the building through mechanical means and can be accomplished through one of two methods:

 Separate Systems with Separate Ductwork